Sometimes, it’s the dark colors that brighten up our lives!

 And vice versa!

-This is almost a soft black with dark gray undertones – hence, most of the light is absorbed by this color, and little is reflected away – thus, leaving the color to be very dark!
+This is almost a soft black with dark gray undertones – so, most of the light is absorbed by this color, and little is reflected away – thus, leaving the color to be very dark!

 Moving ahead, let’s discuss the RGB and HEX Values of the color.